XanDDemoX/ESOAutoMailReturn/README.md

 Usage
 =============
-Install and then tell anyone who would like to mail you items for return to prefix the subjects with one of the following:
+Install and tell your friends!
+They can bounce their mails with:

 * /r
 * /b